 Originally published by Inés Fung.
-Last updated by Annette Chan.
+Last updated by Annette Chan and Jianne Soriano.

+Set 34 years after the events of Karate Kid, Cobra Kai follows Johnny Lawrence—the original film’s antagonist—whose life has been a series of failures following his defeat at the All Valley tournament.
 After stepping in to defend his young neighbour in a fight, Lawrence begrudgingly begins to teach the teen karate and reopens the Cobra Kai dojo.
 Before long, he’s reignited his rivalry with his old nemesis, Daniel LaRusso, and mayhem breaks out between them and their respective children.

 There’s plenty to love about Cobra Kai: great fight scenes, a nostalgia-inducing soundtrack, and—because Netflix acquired the title from Youtube Premium—there are already two full seasons just waiting to be binged.
 Don’t worry if you haven’t seen the original film; between cultural osmosis and well-placed flashbacks, the series is very easy to follow, even for newbies to the franchise.